Ludo171/paris-taxi-fare-rides/README.md

-# Paris Taxi Fare - Rides API
+# Paris Taxi Fare - Pricing Microservice

-This node server gives access to a mongoDB cluster storing collections of taxi rides.
+This node server provides an independent pricing services

 CICD deploys new releases on a free Heroku instance.